khafni/simple-word-cloud-generator/README.md

 HOW TO USE:
-    first do a sudo pip install wordcloud to get the wordcloud module python main.py [text that you want to use in your wordcloud] [text of words to not include in your wordcloud]
+    1)sudo pip install wordcloud to get the wordcloud module python main.py [text that you want to use in your wordcloud] [text of words to not include in your wordcloud]

     Example:
-	python main.py
+	python main.py text.txt words_not_to_include.txt